lumiotools/promenade-industry-research/SpaceTech Industry_presentation.md

 **Expansion of Commercial Services:**

-- Satellite Internet: Projects like Starlink and Amazon's Project Kuiper aim to deliver high-speed internet to underserved areas globally.
+- **Satellite Internet**: Projects like Starlink and Amazon's Project Kuiper aim to deliver high-speed internet to underserved areas globally.
-- Earth Observation: Companies like Planet Labs and Maxar are providing actionable insights for industries such as agriculture, disaster response, and urban planning.
+- **Earth Observation**: Companies like Planet Labs and Maxar are providing actionable insights for industries such as agriculture, disaster response, and urban planning.

 **Growing Interest in Space Tourism and Private Space Stations**: